scriptnull/sblog/README.md

 # sblog
-My small tool to start a blog post.
+Start a new blog post.

 ## Usage